HemanthGorre/biomed-prototype/README.md

 # Data Science Platform Prototype
-This is a prototype in work
+- This is a prototype in work
+- The platform is designed to support users with no coding experience and uses data analysis for their daily job
 ## Features

 - Data upload (CSV/Excel), preview, and missing value/statistical summary